verhas/javageci/README.md

 code, you only need to start the build phase again.)

-Java::Geci also has an extremely simple API supporting code generators so it is extremely simple to create new code generators that are project specific.
+Java::Geci also has an extremely simple API supporting code generators so it is very simple to create new code generators that are project specific.
 You do not even need to package your code generator classes.
 Just put them into some of the test packages and execute Java::Geci during the test phase of the build process.

 Java::Geci already includes several readily available code generators.
-These are packaged with the core package and can generate
+These are packaged with the core package and can generate:

 * setter and getter
 * delegation methods (under development)
 * fluent API classes and interfaces
-* others will be under development
+* and others are also planned.

 ## How to use Java::Geci